-Does it start/continue your journey?
+Does it start or continue your journey?
 Does it remind you to research whether something is right for you?
 Does it get you a step closer to deciding whether it’s right?

 Simple interactions should matter.

-I’m not saying simple interactions can’t have short, sweet, simple creative.
-They can and should.
-I am saying that they all have to be considered from a creative perspective.
+I’m not saying you can’t have short, sweet, simple creative.
+I am saying that everything has to be considered from a creative perspective.
 Explaining a product feature doesn’t always demand an expensive TV spot, but telling the story creatively still matters.

-Take this Tesla video that shows how Dog Mode works.
+Take this Tesla video that shows how the car's Dog Mode works.

 View this post on Instagram